widgetbot-io/documentation/docs/tutorial/iframes.md

 The `shard` is the WidgetBot cluster you are using.
 This can be one of the following: `cl1`, `cl2`, `cl3`, `cl4`, `cl5`, or `beta`.

+!!! tip "Important"
-You must use the correct one for the bot you added to your server.
+    **You must use the correct shard for the bot you added to your server.**

 Once you set the Server ID, Channel ID, and Shard, the widget should now show your server.

+!!! success "Complete!"
+    You have successfully set up WidgetBot.